mladenivkovic/mesh-hydro/README.md

 - Hydrodynamics related:
     - This code is written assuming ideal gasses with adiabatic index gamma = 5/3.
 If you want something different, change it in `defines.h`
     - If you change the adiabatic index in the definitions, and want to overplot exact Riemann solutions using the python scripts, don't forget to change gamma in `py/module/hydro_riemann.py` as well!
+    - WAF advection without the use of flux limiters introduces strong unphysical oscillations (as it is expected to).
+You probably won't be able to run the code over a long time interval.
+In fact, most vacuum examples can't even pass the tests.
 - Riemann related:
     - You can use the code as a Riemann solver only.
 To do that, use the `Makefile-Riemann` makefile in `/program/bin/`
     - You can't use the HLLC solver as an individual solver to just solve a Riemann problem.
 (You also shouldn't be doing that.)